 Today, we can find and learn almost anything online.
 The internet has virtually changed the entire process of finding information and gaining knowledge.
-No longer do we have to spend hours at the library, searching academic tomes or dissertations.
+No longer do we have to spend hours at the library, searching through academic tomes or dissertations.
 No longer do we have to meticulously save our sources on 3×5 notecards in order to substantiate our ideas or re-locate information.
+Now, we have Wikipedia.

 How to Cite Sources

 With this paradigm shift in how we find information comes a change in how we cite information.
 Web writing is not concerned with lengthy MLA- or APA-style citations such as

 Adams, Douglas.
 The Hitchhiker’s Guide to the Galaxy.
 New York: Harmony, 1980.
 17-18.
 Print.